gaoxiaoliangz/wparcel/README.md

 # wparcel

-a webpack-based parcel-like web application bundler
+A webpack-based parcel-like web application bundler

 ## How to use